-- Purchase at the box office if possible to avoid extra fees.
+- The best place to buy Broadway tickets is at the box office because you will avoid extra “convenience” fees.

-- Join a free club if you meet the age requirements.
+- Join one of the Broadway ticket clubs if you meet the requirements.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.